-This directive blocks the calling task for the specified number of system clock ticks.
+This directive blocks the calling task for the specified ticks of clock ticks if the value is not equal to RTEMS_YIELD_PROCESSOR.
 When the requested interval has elapsed, the task is made ready.
 The clock tick directives automatically updates the delay period.
+The calling task may give up the processor and remain in the ready state by specifying a value of RTEMS_YIELD_PROCESSOR in ticks.

-Setting the system date and time with the rtems_clock_set directive has no effect on a rtems_task_wake_after blocked task.
+Setting the system date and time with the rtems_clock_set() (page 235) directive and similar directives which set CLOCK_REALTIME have no effect on a rtems_task_wake_after() (page 120) blocked task.